live-clones/pybtex/docs/source/cmdline.rst

 (In this case Pybtex will look for a YAML-formatted file :file:`report.yaml` instead of `report.bib`).

-Support for additional bibliography formats can be added by :doc:`plugins <plugins>`.
+Support for additional bibliography formats can be added by :doc:`plugins <api/plugins>`.

 Pythonic bibliography styles